 “With a combination of dry air, little light pollution and high elevation, Great Sand Dunes Park and Preserve is an excellent and easily accessible dark sky viewing location,” Myers said.

-Just last year, Great Sand Dunes earned its certification as an International Dark Sky Park.
+Great Sand Dunes is now an official International Dark Sky Park.

 Getting certified took years of effort.
 Advocates in the park worked with neighbors to minimize light pollution.

 Visitors can join in by reducing their use of lights.
 And, kids who participate in the Junior Ranger Program, can become official “night explorers.”
 On nights with full moons, people can explore the dunes without headlamps or flashlights.

 Myers said exploring Great Sand Dunes after dark can be a magical experience.